stat545ubc-2023/assignment-b1-nmhowes/AssignmentB1_NH.md

 }

 #' easyplot
 #' @description This function creates a standard scatter plot with 0.8 size blue points using ggplot.
 This function makes it easy to create a plot to look at the relationship between two numerical variables in a dataset.
+To use this function two numerical variables are needed.
 #' @param x A numerical variable in a dataset.
 #I named this variable x to describe the independent variable being investigated
 #' @param y A numerical variable in a dataset.